evkx/evkx.github.io/content/models/honda/prologue/Prologue_AWD/_index.md

 {{< sitefiguresized thumb="models/honda/prologue/prologue_awd/secondrowseats_1_st.jpg" title="Honda Prologue AWD" width="3000" height="2250"  >}}

+### Interior Storage

+The Honda Prologue AWD provides ample interior storage solutions to enhance convenience and organization:

+- **Cupholders:** Two cupholders are located in the front center console, with an additional two in the rear armrest.
+- **Glove Compartment:** A spacious glove compartment is situated in the dashboard in front of the passenger, ideal for storing essential items.

 <a id="section-climatesystem" style="display: block; position: relative; top: -60px; visibility: hidden;"></a>

 ## Climate System